 Raymond James is not affiliated with and does not endorse the opinions or services of Berkowitz Pollack Brant Advisors and Accountants.
 PWA is not a registered broker/dealer and is independent of Raymond James Financial Services.
 Investment Advisory Services offered through Raymond James Financial Services Advisors, Inc., and Provenance Wealth Advisors.

 This material is being provided for information purposes only and is not a complete description, nor is it a recommendation.
 Any opinions are those of the advisors of PWA and not necessarily those of Raymond James.
-Any information is not a complete summary or statement of all available data necessary for making an investment decision and does not constitute a recommendation.
+All information is not a complete summary or statement of all recommendation.
 Please note, changes in tax laws may occur at any time and could have a substantial impact upon each person’s situation.
+RJFS does not provide tax advice.
 You should discuss any tax or legal matters with the appropriate professional.
 Prior to making an investment decision, please consult with your financial advisor about your individual situation.